linked-art/linked.art/docs/model/digital/index.md

 * Creation - Digital Objects are created by `Creation` events rather than `Production` events, but otherwise have the same activity model.

 This allows us to consistently and coherently model both physical and digital information carriers as core items of interest.
 In particular, a digital image file `digitally_shows` a `VisualItem`, or `digitally_carries` a `LinguisticObject`.

+!!! note "Deletion / Erasure"
+	It is currently not possible within the model to delete or erase a digital object.
+This will be added in a future minor version, and can be discussed in the [github issue](https://github.com/linked-art/linked.art/issues/524)

 __Example:__